 This involves communication between the eyes and the hands, so that you are able to draw or write what you see.
 It is the brain, not the eyes, that interprets what your child is trying to do.
 Children that struggle to integrate or coordinate their visual and motor systems may struggle with handwriting and other school projects.
 Children that have poor eye-hand coordination may struggle to start and stop the pencil in the space given, or overshoot the lines.
 If your child has a Visual Motor Integration problem, school, athletics, and even social interaction can be challenging.
 One-on-one vision training can effectively improve their skills.

 Feeding therapy helps children learn how to eat or how to eat better.
 Occupational Therapists provide feeding therapy, this is a specialty within their specialty.
-If you have a picky eater it could be helpful to seek additional advice about feeding.
+If you have a picky eater it could be helpful to seek additional advice about feeding from out feeding specialist.
 Generally speaking, feeding therapy is helpful if your child is having difficulty eating.
 Age doesn’t matter.
 For example, if you are concerned about your child chewing correctly, or if they cough every time after drinking.
 Getting an evaluation could put your mind at ease.

 It is a skill that is required for full participation in school activities.
 Thus, difficulties will have an impact on a child’s success in school and self-esteem.
 Some children that have difficulty mastering the skill of writing are most common among children with various disorders, such as ADHD, learning disabilities (LDs), and speech and language difficulties.
 Typically, handwriting development begins between the ages of three and four, appearing as scribbles and wiggly lines.
 By four and five the letters begin to take on a more legible shape.
 Frequent daily lessons, guided practice, instruction, and practice will aid in the development of handwriting.